Faith — What Is It and Where Does It Come From? —

 it states: "there is no one who understands, no one who seeks God

-to convert or convince anyone of their need unless God reveals it in a supernatural way.
-And, even when our moral dilemma is truly understood,
+convince anyone of their need unless God reveals it in a supernatural way.
+And, even when our moral dilemma is truly understood, by nature,

-by nature, we are powerless to change what is natural about us, even though we may temporarily change our actions to satisfy the status
+we are powerless to change what is natural about us, even though we may temporarily change our actions to satisfy the status quo.
+The

-quo.
-The unregenerate man indulges the sinful nature in every way imaginable, while convincing everyone else (and sometimes even themselves)
+unregenerate man indulges the sinful nature in every way imaginable, while convincing everyone else (and sometimes even themselves) that

 I am not suggesting here that the Gospel is ineffective, but rather that the Gospel is effective ONLY when revealed by the Spirit of